loafey/master-thesis/Thesis/Last_todo.md

       to treat □ ∼ 𝐴 and ¬𝐴 as equal, couldn't you also "just" add an extra rule to the kind-checker as well [which I don't recommend].
 Please explain.

+  22. *BUG FIX (incorrect type): I don't know what to change given the feedback.
+I agree that it is a bit hard to follow, but there is only one moving part: the let* -
-  22. 4.1.2 is still hard to get.
-You provide one example 1. explanatory text, but it is hard for at least this reader to see what the transformation is actually doing because of the many "moving parts" (let, box, continuation, types, kinds).
+      4.1.2 is still hard to get.
+You provide one example + explanatory text, but it is hard for at least this reader to see what the transformation is actually doing because of the many "moving parts" (let, box, continuation, types, kinds).

   23. 4.1.3: is still difficult to follow:
     24. In the example with Gamma, it says that unpairAll is a macro, and we can see that it takes rho as its only argument.
 Now rho is lambda